andrejbauer/mathematics-and-computation/_posts/2023-07-19-continuity-principles-and-the-klst-theorem.md

 But suppose we knew that the intrinsic topologies of $X$ and $Y$ were **metrized**, i.e., they coincided with metric topologies induces by some metrics $d_X : X \times X \to \mathbb{R}$ and $d_Y : Y \times Y \to \mathbb{R}$.
 Then the intrinsic continuity principle would imply that every map $f : X \to Y$ is continuous  with respect to the metrics.
 But can this happen?
 In “[Metric spaces in synthetic topology](https://doi.org/10.1016/j.apal.2011.06.017)” by Davorin Lešnik and myself we showed that in the Kleene-Vesley topos the intrinsic topology of a complete separable metric space is indeed metrized.
 Consequently, we may factor Brouwer's continuity principles into two facts:

 1. Easy general fact: the intrinsic continuity principle.
-2. Hard specific fact: in the Kleene-Vesley topos the intrinsic topology of a complete separable metric space are metrized.
+2. Hard specific fact: in the Kleene-Vesley topos the intrinsic topology of a complete separable metric space is metrized.

 Can we similarly factor the KLST continuity principle?
 I give an affirmative answer in the [submitted paper](https://arxiv.org/abs/2307.07830), by translating Dieter Spreen's “[On Effective Topological